rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 gets stored in Cloud Files.
 Second, you create a new volume using your snapshot as the source.
 This process requires writing snapshot data in and out of Cloud Files so it can take longer than the Cloning Method.
-This method is recommended if you don&rsquo;t require quick access to your copied volumes and want the added durability, and lower price, of having your volume snapshot stored in Cloud Files.
+This method is recommended if you don't require quick access to your copied volumes and want the added durability, and lower price, of having your volume snapshot stored in Cloud Files.